Conditionals in Kotlin: if and when

 when (x){

-Also as you can see in the above code, we can use the else keyword which works the same as the default in other programming languages.
+Also, as you can see in the previous code, we can use the reserved word else, which works the same as default in other programming languages.

-We can decide not to express the value in the when clause and instead express it in each of the cases.
+We can choose not to express the value in the when clause and instead express it in each of the cases.

 when {